Helping Hands for South Sudan

 Gabriel first returned to Africa and visited the South Sudanese refugee settlements located in Uganda in 2011.
 He was distressed to see the children suffering as he had just a few years earlier.
 Gabriel came back to the United States resolved to make a difference in the lives of these children.

 In 2018, Gabriel earned his Bachelor of Science degree from San Jose State University with a major in Justice Studies and a minor in Human Rights.
-His strong hope and life's vocation has become to eliminate illiteracy and bring education to the children and young people exiled to these remote, rural areas of eastern Africa.
-With determination and compassion, he's taken 11 trips back to South Sudan and Uganda to meet with village elders, local school officials and refugees to help facilitate educational needs.
+His strong hope and life's vocation has become to eliminate illiteracy and bring education to the children and young people of South Sudan.
+With determination and compassion, he's taken annual trips back to South Sudan and Uganda to meet with village elders, local school officials and refugees in order to facilitate educational needs.

 Watch a short video of Gabriel telling his story.